This page will contain a variety of fellowship information and advice, mainly through links to other sites, blogs, etc. that I find relevant.

 You should give them information to help write it, e.g., CV/resume, statement of purpose and/or other application essays, transcripts (maybe).
 I often ask students what they would like to me to highlight about them.

 Deadline: Last week of October (exact date varies by discipline)

 From NSF: Each Fellowship consists of three years of support during a five-year fellowship period.
 NSF provides a stipend of $34,000 to the Fellow and a cost-of-education allowance of $12,000 to the graduate degree-granting institution for each Fellow who uses the fellowship support in a fellowship year.

 About 2,000 are awarded annually.
 You must be a US citizen, national, or permanent resident.
-You can apply in your senior year of undergrad and/or first OR second year of grad school (so up to two times).
-NOTE: Your chances of getting it as a senior are much greater than as a first-year grad student!
+You can apply in your senior year of undergrad and/or first OR second year of grad school but not BOTH first and second year of grad school.
 So it is to your advantage to apply NOW.

 Don’t reinvent the wheel!
 There is a ton of advice and examples out there!

 UIUC has organized a variety of useful resources here.

 Mallory Ladd’s advice (excellent resource!)